Data Quality Metric Library

 Metric Purpose

-Confirm that an ONRC category is recorded for all 'road' carriageway sections.
+Confirm that an ONRC category is recorded for all locally owned 'road' carriageway sections.

 Consequence of Poor Quality Data

-Incorrect reporting of all ONRC Performance Measures results as parts of network will not be included.
+Incorrect reporting of all ONRC Performance Measures results as parts of the network will not be included.

 Potential reason(s) for not being at the expected standard unique to this metric